Team-ILA/icebreaQ-server/README.md

 ## Get Started

-We suppose this project is installed on ubuntu 16.04 or macOS.
+We assume this project is installed on ubuntu 16.04 or macOS.

 ### Before Download